rwynn/monstache-site/content/options/index.md

 When `mongo-cursor-timeout` is given monstache will time out and re-query the oplog after the supplied duration.
 Duration values are expected in the form `50s`.

+## mongo-dial-settings

+### TOML table (default nil)

+The following mongodb dial properties are available

+### timeout

+#### int (default 10)

+Seconds to wait when establishing a connection to mongodb before giving up

+## mongo-session-settings

+### TOML table (default nil)

+The following mongodb session properties are available

+### socket-timeout

+#### int (default 60)

+Seconds to wait for a non-responding socket before it is forcefully closed

+### sync-timeout

+#### int (default 7)

+Amount of time in seconds an operation will wait before returning an error in case a connection to a usable server can't be established.
+Set it to zero to wait forever.

+## gtm-settings

+### TOML table (default nil)

+The following gtm configuration properties are available.
+See (gtm)[https://github.com/rwynn/gtm] for details

+### channel-size

+#### int (default 100)

+Controls the size of the go channels created for processing events.
+When many events are processed at once a larger channel size may prevent blocking in gtm.

+### buffer-size

+#### int (default 32)

+Determines how many documents are buffered by a gtm worker go routine before they are batch fetched from mongodb.
+When many documents are inserted or updated at once it is better to fetch them together.

+### buffer-duration

+#### string (default 750ms)

+A string representation of a golang duration.
+Determines the maximum time a buffer is held before it is fetched in batch from mongodb and flushed for indexing.

+### worker-count

+#### int (default 8)

+The number of go routines which are batch fetching documents for indexing.
+Each go routine will batch according to the `buffer-size` setting and hold buffers for at most `buffer-duration`.
+This will be set to 1 if `ordering` is set to 0 or `oplog`.

+### ordering

+#### int (default 2)

+Determines the ordering guarantee of operations coming off the oplog.
+Operations first come off the oplog sorted chronologically, but then enter queues where they are picked up by go routines (workers) for further processing.
+Ordering sets the behavior of those workers with respect to maintaining the original oplog ordering.

+Valid options for ordering are 0, 1, or 2.

+0 gives Oplog (strongest) ordering.
+0 means that operations are indexed in the same order they appear in the oplog.

+1 gives Namespace ordering.
+1 means that operations within a namespace are indexed oplog ordered.
+There is no guarantee that operations across namespaces will be indexed in the same order they appeared in the oplog.

+2 gives Document ordering.
+2 means that operations against a single document (insert, update, delete) are oplog ordered.
+There is no guarantee that across 2 documents that the indexing order will match the oplog order.

+1 and 2 give better throughput when combined with a worker count greater than 1 because multiple go routines will be operating concurrently to batch fetch documents.
+The cost of fanning out document fetches is that total ordering cannot be guaranteed.

+2 gives the best performance while still ensuring that if a single document is updated and then quickly deleted, then the delete of that document in elasticsearch will happen after the update.

+2 does not guarantee that if a document is inserted into a collection C and then C is instantly dropped that the corresponding index for C does not contain the document (though 1 does).
+This (probably rare) scenario is one drawback of 2.

+0 is an option if you need to ensure that operations are always processed in strict oplog order.
+When 0 is used the `worker-count` is forced to 1 to ensure the strict ordering.
+This results in slightly less throughput.
+This is a good option is ordering semantics are your primary concern.

+1 is a good middle ground.
+It is not as performant as 2 better than 0 while providing ordering semantics at the namespace level.

 ## index-files